xcezzz/documentation/user_manual/files/encryption.rst

 Files Encryption
 ================

-ownCloud ships a encryption app, which enables encryption of all files stored in your ownCloud.
+|cloudName| ships a encryption app, which enables encryption of all files stored in
+your |cloudName|.
 Once the encryption app is enabled by the admin, all your files will be encrypted automatically.
 Encryption and decryption always happens server-side.
 This enables the user to continue to use all the other apps to view and edit their data.
 But this also means that the server administrator could